The creeds of Saint Irenaeus

-Hieromartyr Irenaeus of Lyons (c.
-130-202) was bishop of Lugdunum in Gaul, which is now Lyons, France.
+Hieromartyr Irenaeus (c.
+AD 130-202) was bishop of Lugdunum in Gaul, which is now Lyon, France.
 A Greek from Smyrna in Asia Minor, he was brought up in a Christian family, rather than converting as an adult, and this may help explain his strong sense of Orthodoxy.

 In his Against Heresies, he lays out several statements of the Faith, in language that would soon be echoed by the third- or fourth-century Apostles’ Creed.
 In Book 1, Chapter 10, he writes: